-- 5.6 There were a number of aspects of the revised emerging proposals which received favourable comment from stakeholders and residents.
-The community benefits were recognised of: - the opportunity to significantly enhance what is currently an unattractive site and improve this part of Sloane Avenue; - the aesthetic qualities of the proposed design; - the relative low impact on long distance views from nearby Conservation Areas; - the use of traditional materials; - the value of on-site affordable housing; - the need to green the public realm as far as possible; and - the retention and modernisation of the popular foodstore. - 5.7 We found from the feedback received that there was a majority preference for the G+12 option over the G+14 option, although it is also important to recognise that there was a current of opinion that wanted to see the new building to be no higher than the immediate built context.
-There were also concerns expressed by immediate neighbours - 5.8 All of the comments received since 2019 have all received a response from CCRA and its team and as noted above, in certain important instances, the proposals have been revised as a direct result of feedback received. - 5.9 CCRA and its design team will continue to keep key stakeholders informed via the dedicated website during the post planning submission period and are open to continued dialogue. - 5.10 CCRA and Polity would like to express our thanks to all the individuals and organisations which participated in the community involvement programme.
-The feedback received provided essential insights into the main issues around the proposal and has greatly assisted CCRA and its design team in the interrogation and refinement of the emerging proposals, which is now reflected in the planning submission.
+- 5.6 There were a number of aspects of the latest 2023 revised emerging proposals which received favourable comment from stakeholders and residents.
+The community benefits were recognised of: - the opportunity to significantly enhance what is currently an unattractive site and improve this part of Sloane Avenue; - the aesthetic qualities of the proposed design and its new move to 'fit in' locally; - the reduction in height so that the tallest element was consistent with that of neighbouring mansion blocks, a key suggestion made by many during the 2020/21 community involvement programme; - the low impact on long distance views from nearby Conservation Areas which was improved further by the Ground + 8-storeys proposal; - the use of traditional materials; - the need to green the public realm as far as possible; and - the retention and modernisation of the popular local convenience foodstore. - 5.7 Although the clear message from neighbours was that they were content that CCRA had responded positively to the previous requests to lower the building and adjust its form so it was more in keeping with the character of the local area, the principal remaining concerns related to daylight and sunlight impacts and protection of privacy. - 5.8 With the former, the impacts on individual properties will be shown in a technical report that will demonstrate that the impacts are acceptable.
+With the latter, the separation distances and conditions that are likely to apply on the use of terraces are also considered to be acceptable in this built-up inner London context.
+The separation distances at the nearest points of 14 metres to Cranmer Court and 17 metres to Chelsea Cloisters are essentially the same as those for the withdrawn 2022 application, which RBKC officers had deemed acceptable in principle.

+- 5.9 All of the comments logged by us since 2019 have all received a response from CCRA and its team and as noted above, in certain critical instances, the proposals have been revised as a direct result of feedback received. - 5.10 CCRA and its design team will continue to keep key stakeholders informed via the dedicated website during the post planning submission period and are open to continued dialogue. - 5.11 CCRA and Polity would like to express our thanks to all the individuals and organisations which participated in the community involvement programme.
+The feedback received provided essential insights into the main issues around the proposal and has greatly assisted CCRA and its design team in the interrogation and refinement of the emerging proposals, which is now reflected in the latest revised planning submission.